Creating Something New: Simplifying Complexity Through Fundamentals

 4. PHASE 4: Full-Speed Implementation

-Use visuals to make this clear and tie specific dates to each phase, illustrating the benefits of a phased approach.
+Use visuals to make the timeline clear and connect phases to specific dates, illustrating the benefits of gradual progression.

 FINAL THOUGHTS